Mehdi0xC/clic/README.md

 # How to run the code
 `learning.py` should be used to learn a concept from a source image and saving the parameters. `transfer.py` should be used to transfer a learned concept to a target image.
 Both source and target images should have masks specifying the desired regions.
+View/run `reproduce.sh` to see further information on how to run the code.

 # Citation
 To cite the paper please use the following bibtex: